Get credit help at The Truth About Credit Cards.com!

-In a CNBC interview just minutes ago, Federal Home Loan Bank of New York President Alfred Dellibovi spoke about the current lending environment, speaking of previous housing crises, while praising community banks and bashing mortgage brokers.
+In a CNBC interview aired just minutes ago, Federal Home Loan Bank of New York President Alfred Dellibovi spoke about the current lending environment.

-Asked how bad things were in the current market, Dellibovi centered in on subprime lending, blaming unregulated mortgage brokers who don’t know how to make mortgages, and who don’t really don’t care because they don’t hold them at the end of the day.
+Asked how bad things were in the current market, Dellibovi centered in on subprime lending, blaming unregulated mortgage brokers who apparently don’t know how to make mortgages, and who don’t really don’t care because they don’t hold them at the end of the day.

 He added that credit union and savings and loans have access to the home loan bank system because they’re supposedly credit-worthy.